 If you wish to volunteer for any of the following , please fill in the Volunteering form.
 On the form, you need to tick the relevant jobs in the list and fill in your details.

 The layout of this page has been changed recently.
-Instead of three vertical columns, there are three sections describing the Knights of St Columba, Union of Catholic Mothers and the Social & Welfare Group.
+Instead of four vertical columns, there are four sections describing the Knights of St Columba, Union of Catholic Mothers , the Social & Welfare Group and the SVP.
 (Try double-clicking for these links!)

 It is emphasised that all groups are of equal importance to the parish.

 The Knights of St Columba, Council 493 meet on the second Wednesday of every month at 8.00p.m. in the Parish Centre after attending Mass at 7.30p.m. in St Pauls Church.